Kermina1/Cyclistic_Analysis_Portfolio_Project/README.md

 - **Cyclistic Executive Team**: who will decide whether or not to approve the recommended marketing program.

 ## Prepare
-For this case study, I will be using Cyclistic historical trip data from Jan 2023 to Dec 2023, which has been made available online by Motivate International Inc. under the license.
+For this case study, I will be using Cyclistic historical trip data from Jan 2023 to Dec 2023, which has been made available online by Motivate International Inc. under the [License](https://divvybikes.com/data-license-agreement).
 The data was prepared and downloaded in 12 CSV files, one for each month.
 Each file contains 13 columns which are:

 - `ride_id`: ID for each ride
 - `rideable_type`: Type of bikes used (electric_bike, classic_bike, docked_bike)